joshelvn11/PyGOPS/README.md

 game ID which is returned to the client handling thread and then sent back to client as an INFO message.
 The player can then pass this message ID onto the other player they wish to play with.

-If a player chooses to connecting to an existing game they are prompted to enter the ID of the game they wish to connect to.
+If a player chooses to connect to an existing game they are prompted to enter the ID of the game they wish to connect to.
 A "JOIN-GAME" command is then sent to the server with the game ID.
-The server then checks if the specified game exists and if it does it pass the client object of the player requesting to join onto the instance of the game with ID specified.
+The server then checks if the specified game exists and if it does it passes the client object of the player requesting to join onto the instance of the game with ID specified.
 The game instance object then checks if the game is not full, if it isn't full it then adds the new player to the list of the clients in the game and initiates the game play procedure.
 If it is full it lets the client know joining the game was unsuccessful and the client then re-initiates the start / join game procedure.